 by Chris Sachs, on Mar 12, 2019 11:10:11 AM

-This is the first post in a 4 part series about the future of the World Wide Web.
-Read part 2 here.
-Stay tuned, parts 3 and 4 are coming soon!
+This is the first post in a 3 part series about the future of the World Wide Web.
+Read part 2 here and you can find part 3 here.

 How do you write a simple application to run on a complex, heterogenous mess of devices?
 You need a distributed operating system," says SWIM.AI founder and Chief Architect, Chris Sachs.